AntonMoustache/handbooks/designers-handbook.md

 ## Process

-> Inspiration exists, but it has to find you working.
+> “Inspiration exists, but it has to find you working.”
 >
 > – Pablo Picasso